simsj/pub_leeds/README.md

 # pub_leeds
-Implementation of the genetic genealogy Leeds Method in R
+Implementation of the genetic genealogy technique known as the Leeds Method in R